Available-for-Sale Securities, at Fair Value (Notes)

 When the Company purchases a credit-sensitive AFS security at a significant discount to its face value, the Company often does not amortize into income a significant portion of this discount that the Company is entitled to earn because it does not expect to collect it due to the inherent credit risk of the security.
 The Company may also record an other-than-temporary impairment, or OTTI, for a portion of its investment in the security to the extent the Company believes that the amortized cost will exceed the present value of expected future cash flows.
 The amount of principal that the Company does not amortize into income is designated as an off balance sheet credit reserve on the security, with unamortized net discounts or premiums amortized into income over time to the extent realizable.

-The following table presents the changes for the six months ended June 30, 2012 and 2011 of the unamortized net discount and designated credit reserves on non-Agency AFS securities.
+The following table presents the changes for the three months ended March 31, 2012 and 2011 of the unamortized net discount and designated credit reserves on non-Agency AFS securities.

 In order to evaluate AFS securities for OTTI, the Company determines whether there has been a significant adverse quarterly change in the cash flow expectations for a security.
 The Company compares the amortized cost of each security in an unrealized loss position against the present value of expected future cash flows of the security.
 The Company also considers whether there has been a significant adverse change in the regulatory and/or economic environment as part of this analysis.
 If the amortized cost of the security is greater than the present value of expected future cash flows using the original yield as the discount rate, an other-than-temporary credit impairment has occurred.
 If the Company does not intend to sell and is not more likely than not required to sell the security, the credit loss is recognized in earnings and the balance of the unrealized loss is recognized in other comprehensive income.
 If the Company intends to sell the security or will be more likely than not required to sell the security, the full unrealized loss is recognized in earnings.

-The Company recorded a $4.5 million and an $8.8 million other-than-temporary credit impairment during the three and six months ended June 30, 2012, respectively, on a total of 27 non-Agency RMBS where the future expected cash flows for each security was less than its amortized cost.
-As of June 30, 2012, the impaired securities had weighted average cumulative losses of 1.1%, weighted average three-month prepayment speed of 2.17, weighted average 60+ day delinquency of 36.1% of the pool balance, and weighted average FICO score of 653.
-At June 30, 2012, the Company did not intend to sell the securities and determined that it was not more likely than not that the Company will be required to sell the securities, therefore, only the projected credit loss was recognized in earnings.
-During the three and six months ended June 30, 2011, the Company recorded a $0.3 million other-than-temporary credit impairment on one non-Agency RMBS where the future expected cash flows for each security was less than its amortized cost.
+The Company recorded a $4.3 million other-than-temporary credit impairment during three months ended March 31, 2012 on a total of fifteen non-Agency RMBS where the future expected cash flows for each security was less than its amortized cost.
+As of March 31, 2012, the impaired securities had weighted average cumulative losses of 2.5%, weighted average three-month prepayment speed of 2.31, weighted average 60+ day delinquency of 37.5% of the pool balance, and weighted average FICO score of 650.
+At March 31, 2012 the Company did not intend to sell the securities and it is not more likely than not that the Company will be required to sell the securities, therefore, only the projected credit loss was recognized in earnings.
+The Company did not record an other-than-temporary credit impairment during the three months ended March 31, 2011.

-The following table presents the changes in OTTI included in earnings for six months ended June 30, 2012 and 2011:
+The following table presents the OTTI included in earnings for three months ended March 31, 2012 and 2011:

 Gross Realized Gains and Losses

 Gains and losses from the sale of AFS securities are recorded as realized gains (losses) within gain on investment securities, net in the Company's condensed consolidated statements of comprehensive income.
-For the three and six months ended June 30, 2012, the Company sold AFS securities for $27.6 million and $197.7 million with an amortized cost of $28.7 million and $187.7 million, for a net realized loss of $1.1 million and a net realized gain of $10.0 million, respectively.
+For the three months ended March 31, 2012, the Company sold AFS securities for $170.1 million with an amortized cost of $159.0 million, for a net realized gain of $11.1 million.
+For the three months ended March 31, 2011, the Company sold AFS securities for $71.4 million with an amortized cost of $69.8 million, for a net realized gain of $1.6 million.

-The following table presents the gross realized gains and losses on sales of AFS securities for the three and six months ended June 30, 2012 and 2011:
+The following table presents the gross realized gains and losses on sales of AFS securities for the three months ended March 31, 2012 and 2011:

 Reference 1: http://www.xbrl.org/2003/role/presentationRef